-Creating a Wi-Fi Hotspot is easiest way of sharing internet connection via your computer’s Ethernet connection to wireless devices including smartphones and tablets.
-To enable that you need to first turn your laptop’s wireless network into a WiFi Hotspot and then connect your devices to the WiFi hotspot you created.
+Creating a Wi-Fi Hotspot is the easiest way of sharing internet connection via your computer’s Ethernet connection to wireless devices, including smartphones and tablets.
+To enable that, you need to first turn your laptop’s wireless network into a Wi-Fi Hotspot and then connect your devices to the Wi-Fi hotspot you created.

 Creating Wi-Fi Hotspot in Ubuntu 17.10

-Step 1) Make sure your computer is connected to Ethernet connection or a data card internet.
+Step 1) Make sure your computer is connected to an Ethernet connection or a data card internet.

 Step 2) Check Wireless device is turned ON in your computer.

 Step 4) Click the “Wi-Fi” tab in the left pane.

 Step 5) Click on the tribar icon located on the top right corner of the ‘Settings’ app and select “Turn ON Wi-Fi Hotspot…”.

 Step 7) You should see the Wireless SSD name, Security type, and password details.